 802.1D Bridge Protocol Data Unit (BPDU) Frame Format

 The spanning tree algorithm exchanges the Bridge Protocol Data Unit (BPDU) to elect the Root Bridge.
 It is a frame containing 12 different fields with different information.
-The information in the BPDU is used to determine the root bridge as well as the paths to the root bridge.
+The information in the BPDU is used to determine the root bridge and the paths to the root bridge.
 The figure below illustrates the Bridge Protocol Data Unit (BPDU) frame fields.

 The first four fields recognize the protocol, version, message type, and status flags.
-The next four fields identify the root bridge and the cost of the path to the root bridge.
+The following four fields identify the root bridge and the path’s cost to the root bridge.
 The last four fields decide the timer values for Bridge Protocol Data Unit (BPDU) messages.
-The Bridge Protocol Data Unit (BPDU) frame is encapsulated in an 802.3 Ethernet frame when it is sent across the network.
+When sent across the network, the Bridge Protocol Data Unit (BPDU) frame is encapsulated in an 802.3 Ethernet frame.

 The 802.3 Ethernet headers contain the source and destination addresses of the Bridge Protocol Data Unit (BPDU) frame.
 The figure below illustrates an STP packet encapsulated into 802.3 headers.
 This frame has a destination MAC address of 0180:C200:0000.